-During its 79 year existence as a Corps, the NZAOC/RNZAOC was essentially a peacetime organisation and only actively engaged in supporting the army on warlike operations for approximately half its life.
-1919 to 1939 and 1972 to 1992 were two long periods where the country was at peace, and the NZAOC/RNZAOC focus was on supporting Training, managing stocks for potential mobilisations and struggling to remain relevant in climates of financial restraint.
+During its 79 year existence as a Corps, the NZAOC/RNZAOC was mainly a peacetime organisation and only actively engaged in supporting the army on warlike operations for approximately half its life.
+1919 to 1939 and 1972 to 1992 were two long periods where the country was at peace, and the NZAOC/RNZAOC focus was on supporting training and managing stocks for potential mobilisations while struggling to remain relevant in climates of financial restraint.

 This article will provide an overview of the NZAOC during the period 1919 to 1938

 On the cessation of hostilities in 1918, the New Zealand Army Ordnance organisation consisted of the New Zealand Army Ordnance Department (Officers) and the New Zealand Army Ordnance Corps (Other Ranks) collectively referred to as the NZAOC.

 During the interwar period, the strength of r the NZAOC fluctuated from a high of 493 in 1919 to a low of 20 in 1932 ending the period with a force of 34 in 1939

 - Major T McCristell – 10 Apr 1916 to 30 Jan 1920 (Director of Equipment and Ordnance Stores)

 - Lt Col H.E Pilkington – 30 Jan to 1 Oct 1925 (Director of Ordnance Stores)

 - Major T.J King – 1 Oct 1924 to 22 June 1940

 Having only being Gazetted by regulations published in 1917, the NZAOC had only been established as part of the permanent staff of the Defence Forces of New Zealand for just over a year on the cessation of Hostilities.

 Under the control of the Director of Army Ordnance and Supplies, Major T McCristell.
 The NZAOC was Organised with Ordnance Stores under four District Ordnance Officers located at;